-As of December 31, 2022 and 2021, the Company's investment in an associate amounted to ₱408 million, equivalent to a 29.93% equity interest.
-This asset represents 64% of the total assets at year-end.
+As of December 31, 2023 and 2022, the Company's investment in an associate amounted to \$\frac{1}{2}408\$ million, equivalent to a 29.93% equity interest.
+This asset represents 62% and 64% of the total assets as at December 31, 2023 and 2022, respectively.
 The associate, which is accounted under the equity method, is still in the pre-operating stage and is now venturing into quarrying activities.
 We consider this as a key audit matter based on the following key assessments: (i) volume of investment, (ii) complex nature of associate's operations and (iii) certainty or uncertainty of commencing operations.